Review Panel Terms of Reference (updated 15 Nov 2024)

 - From time-to-time situations may arise between Review Panel meetings where urgent action is required to protect the health and safety of the disabled person and those supporting them, or to avoid a person being held in an inappropriately restrictive environment.

-- In this situation, the Chair of the Review Panel considers the issue without a full meeting of the Review Panel being called.
+- In this situation, the Chair of the Review Panel may consider the issue without a full meeting of the Review Panel being called.
 In these cases, the criteria they consider are whether the information shows that:

 - the situation falls within one of the priority groupings for residential service;